-Suppose you wanted to load balance the traffic from/to the two VLANs across both aggregation switches.
+Suppose you wanted to load-balance the traffic from your various VLANs as they leave your aggregation switches towards your routers?
 How can you achieve this?

 - a.
 Configure MSTP using Appendix F. - b.
 Verify status of each spanning tree instance.
 Notice the differences in port roles and status on the different instances.